BLOG |

 Poor Data Quality

 In a fragmented environment, finding incomplete, inconsistent, and overlapping data sets is not surprising.
-This poor data quality weakens the data’s credibility and leads to errors in analysis and reporting.
+In fact, This poor data quality weakens the data’s credibility and leads to errors in analysis and reporting.
 Worse yet, bad data can set enterprises back an average of US$12.9million.

 Process Inefficiency